Skip to main content

 No. Windmill is 100% read-only.
 It never creates, modifies, or deletes recordings, notes, or any other data in Granola.

 Windmill syncs with Granola once per hour.
 New recordings will appear within an hour of being created in Granola.
+When you first connect, Windmill also backfills the last 90 days of recordings.

 Personal API keys are available to all Granola users and sync recordings you have access to in Granola — including notes you own or that are shared with you.
 All synced data is private to you in Windmill.Enterprise API keys are available to Granola enterprise admins and sync all Team space notes.
 In Windmill, each recording is visible only to its owner in Granola.See API Key Types for full details.